Aspen Dental Savings Plan: What It Covers and How It Compares (2026)

 Where it worksAspen Dental offices only200,000+ dentists nationwide

-Exams & X-rays100% off (free)20–60% off
+Exams & X-rays100% off (free, up to 2x/yr)20–60% off

-Cleanings~30% off20–60% off
+Cleanings30% off20–60% off

-Crowns / dentures / implants~20% off20–60% off
+Crowns / bridges / implants20% off20–60% off

 Waiting periodNoneNone